Jashcraf/Jashcraf/README.md

 # Aloha kākou, I'm Jaren

-I'm a Ph.D.
-Candidate in Optical Sciences and NASA Space Technology Graduate Research Opportunity (NSTGRO) recipient at the University of Arizona working with [Dr. Ewan Douglas](https://github.com/douglase), Dr. Daewook Kim, and [Dr. A.J.
-Riggs](https://github.com/ajeldorado).
+I'm a NASA Hubble Fellow at UC Santa Barbara working in [Dr. Max Millar-Blanchaer's](https://github.com/maxwellmb) lab studying polarization and high-contrast imaging.
+I got my Ph.D. in Optical Sciences at the University of Arizona working with [Dr. Ewan Douglas](https://github.com/douglase), Dr. Daewook Kim, and [Dr. A.J.
+Riggs](https://github.com/ajeldorado) on a NSTGRO Fellowship.

 My primary research interests are in integrated physical optics modeling for high-contrast imaging, with a particular emphasis on linking ray traces with wave propagation, and polarization.